History Files

 Utica (Phoenician Colony)

 The earliest of the Phoenician colonies in North Africa, Utica was founded on the modern Tunisian coast by explorers and colonists from Tyre as a stopping-off point along the route across the Mediterranean.
-Traditionally, it was founded in 1101 BC as the first of their North African settlements, very shortly after Gadir was founded in Iberia.
+Traditionally, it was founded in 1101 BC, very shortly after Gadir was founded in Iberia.
 It enjoyed an advantageous position thanks to being situated on the Lake of Tunis at the outlet of the River Majardah (or Medjerda, the only river in Tunisia which flows throughout the year).

 Its original name may have been different, as 'Utica' comes from the Phoenician word for 'old town' to contrast against the later colony of Carthage, which was the 'new town'.
-'Old town' areas usually lie at the heart of historic cities, but this one seems to have lost the name of the town itself, with only 'old town' surviving.
+'Old town' areas usually lie at the heart of historic cities, but this one has either lost the name of the town itself, with only 'old town' surviving, or 'old town' was always its name for some reason.

 No archaeological remains have so far been dated to the early Phoenician period, but that may be due to posts such as Utica being very seasonal in nature at first, and therefore temporary.
 Only some centuries later did they grow into full cities.
 Utica's surviving archaeological remains date back to the eighth century BC, the point at which it probably became a permanent town and port.
 It was built across several low hills, around thirty kilometres from modern Tunis, and today its ruins still provide a very clear picture of its spread and development.